A2 Hosting Review | Is It Best for Your Site?

 - Slightly clunky sign-up process: a crowded homepage and a slow reveal of pricing information make account sign-up harder than it needs to be

-- Not the most competitive uptime on the market: A2 Hosting has a great uptime that will do fine, but if uptime is your top priority, other providers like HostGator and Bluehost can guarantee you an even better percentage
+- Not the most competitive uptime on the market: A2 Hosting has a great uptime that will do fine, but if uptime is your top priority, other providers like IONOS can guarantee you an even better percentage

-A2 Hosting’s any time money-back guarantee is a major pro, and part of the reason we give this provider a 3.9/5 in value for money.
-That’s definitely not a category to ignore – 88% of people we surveyed named pricing as their most important factor when choosing a hosting provider.
+A2 Hosting’s any-time money-back guarantee is a major pro, but unfortunately, that doesn’t make up for the fact that A2’s prices can be on the expensive side.
+This is the reason we could only give this provider a 2.6 out of 5 overall in value for money.
+That’s definitely not a category to ignore – 88% of people we surveyed named pricing their most important factor when choosing a hosting provider.

 Uptime isn’t A2 Hosting’s “wow” factor, but this provider still covers all of the necessary bases to provide a standard service.
 Basically, A2 Hosting’s uptime will never leave your site behind the curve – it’s just average.